 There are a few ways that you can check if you need to update OBS:

-- Go to the OBS Studio website and check if the version number displayed on the front page of the website matches the one displayed in OBS in the top left corner of the window.
+- Go to the OBS Studio website and check if the version number on the website’s front page matches the one in OBS in the top left corner of the window.
+This will let you know if you have a previous version of OBS Studio.

 - Use the “Check for Updates” button in the Help tab of OBS.